 Tile doesn't need much help chilling over, but the problem with their temperature increases drastically whenever a draft finds its way in from the outside.
 Check your doors for unsealed drafts or holes.
 If you find anything, particularly at the bottom of the door, you can fix the issue with an inexpensive draft guard.
 Installing a new seal under the door would be a great choice too!

 There you have it!
 Good, cheap solutions to protect your feet against those tiles of yours.
 Be sure to contact us if you have any questions about what you've read or about installing a floor with underfloor heating.
-We'd love to help!
+We'd love to help the Greater Grand Rapids Area!